r-fernandezz/downshape/README.md

 names will be always pasted to give final name of speed file).
 In this vector, given variable names after the rename step with renameVar() function and **renameVar** target.

+:heavy_check_mark: **\[bathy_CDO\]** : Logical.
+If “TRUE” bathymetry
+variable from CDO are downloaded into “data_copernicus” folder.
+The name of variable is “topo”.
+If “FALSE” bathymetry doesn’t downloaded.

 ## Other pipeline usage and input data